 An example of reconstructionism is the branch of Judaism that is more modern thinking than reform Judaism.

-The branch of Judaism founded in the United States in the 20th century that regards Judaism as a religious civilization and questions the doctrine that the Jews are God's chosen people.
+The branch of Judaism founded in the United States in the 1900s that regards Judaism as a religious civilization and questions the doctrine that the Jews are God's chosen people.

 Other Word Forms